3. Pop(Corn): Hashel Al Lamki

 I always knew that I wanted to be an artist at that time, now it shifted.
 I’ve had my parents' support but I was expected to be either a doctor or an engineer and that didn't work out very well.
 So I went behind my parents’ back.
 I went to HH Sheikh Mohammed bin Rashid’s office with my portfolio and said “please, please please, believe in what I’m trying to do and grant me a scholarship.”
 And that is how I went to New York.
 No one really knows about that story.

-I applied to Parsons, I did everything until the point where I needed to get my student visa, and I didn't have my passport with me.
+I applied to Parsons.
+I did everything until the point where I needed to get my student visa, but I didn't have my passport with me.
 It was with my dad.
 I knocked on his door and said “Can I have my passport?”
 He was like “Why?
 What?
 When?
 How did you do this?”
 My parents gained my respect when they saw how serious I was about pursuing art and going to New York.
 Two weeks later I was literally on the plane.
 I'm proud that I didn't give up and I kept pushing.
 I went there and I graduated and then I stayed in New York for three years on my own.
 I kept pushing and trying to gain experiences that I am proud of.
 I did lots of residencies, I did so many things.
 I'm a very fast-paced person.
 I finish and I move to the next thing.

 I went to HH Sheikh Mohammed bin Rashid’s office with my portfolio and said “please, please please, believe in what I’m trying to do and grant me a scholarship.”
 And that is how I went to New York.